JacobAu/tournamentScheduler/README.md

 1. Single Elimination Bracket
 2. Double Elimination Bracket
 3. GUI (so you dont have to do it through the console :/ )

+## notes
+Really the purpose of this was to refresh my knowedge of C++ syntax and memory management of the heap.
+Pointers, passing by reference, and general algorithm implementation were my goals.